gyrogami logo

 They were oblivious to the low-quality state of most maille.
 Armed with only basic common sense, they were able to figure out what constitutes a quality piece and construction...something that strangely, unexplainably, and inexcusably eludes most maillers.

 Regarding clasps, only a few designs can be handmade at a reasonable price point: slide locks, toggles, hook, labyrinth, and proprietary creations.
-It's possible to make others at an exorbitant cost.
+It's possible to make others at an exorbitant cost and should be mandatory for the really expensive stuff.
 Like lobster clasps - it's possible to make one by hand, certainly, but that's a small crowd indeed.

 As much as people want to be original, the fear of busting out of the norm and the resultant peer pressure or ridicule is sometimes too overpowering.
-I am unconcerned since I am my worst critic.
-Listening to others would mean no piece of mine would exist or matter but that's for you to decide.
+I am not concerned since I am my worst critic.
+Fully basing my product line on what others think would curtail my offerings profoundly.
+I listen and adapt though it's not always the customer that decides.

 Posted by M: August 4, 2019